ufal/UMR/doc/UMR-CS-guidelines-notes-sent-level.md

 3) **our comments to the American approach**

 Seems very complicated :-((

+Where to put "statives" (verbs describing states and properties rather than actions), Table 2 ... !!states packaged as predication!!

+What about existential "to be" ...
+(There is a cat.) ??

+- 	ŠZ: abstract predicates – two perspectives:
+- -	Introduction of an element to a scene (There is a cat.
+A cat exists.) – thetic usages
+- -	Ascription of a feature to an element (The cat is black.) – predicative usages
+-	JH: do we want to have 2 frames for each verb?
+It would be good to have more frames just at the most basic verbs (to be, have…).

 4) **corresponding materials available on the Czech side** (corpora, dictionaries etc.)